Top 20 Things to Pack for a Nepal Trip

 The major part of the Nepal trekking packing list is clothes.
 People regard proper clothing as a form of respect for their culture, especially from foreigners.

 • For Hiking: Hiking through local villages and areas requires comfortable yet modest clothing.
 The clothing articles also depend upon the weather.
-Colder regions require windcheaters, caps, and neck, and face masks.
+Colder regions require windcheaters, caps, and neck and face masks.

 • For Cities: Cities like Kathmandu, Chitwan, Pokhara, and Dharan get more liberal on clothing.
 However, religious and cultural places expect modest clothing.